vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

-# 56. WIRELESS ARCHITECTURES
+# 56. Không dây ARCHITECTURES

-802.11 MESSAGE / FRAME FORMAT
+802.11 MESSAGE / Khung FORMAT

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7b459483-7156-44cf-9ee7-f9391e476636)

-- 802.11 FRAMES have a different format than 802.3 ETHERNET FRAMES
+- 802.11 FRAMES have a different format than 802.3 Ethernet FRAMES
-- For the CCNA, you don’t have to learn it in as much detail as the ETHERNET and IP HEADERS
+- For the CCNA, you don’t have to learn it in as much detail as the Ethernet and IP HEADERS
-- Depending on the 802.11 VERSION and the MESSAGE TYPE, some of the fields might not be present in the FRAME
+- Depending on the 802.11 VERSION and the MESSAGE TYPE, some of the fields might not be present in the Khung
-    - For example: Not ALL messages use all 4 ADDRESS FIELDS
+    - Ví dụ: Not ALL messages use all 4 ADDRESS FIELDS
-- FRAME CONTROL
+- Khung CONTROL
     - Provides information such as MESSAGE TYPE and SUBTYPE
-    - Indicates if the FRAME is a MANAGEMENT frame
+    - Indicates if the Khung is a Quản lý Khung
 - DURATION / ID
     - Depending on the MESSAGE TYPE, this field can indicate:
-        - The TIME (in microseconds) the CHANNEL will be dedicated to transmission of the FRAME
+        - The TIME (in microseconds) the CHANNEL will be dedicated to transmission of the Khung
         - Identifier for the ASSOCIATION (the connection)

 - ADDRESSES
-    - Up to FOUR ADDRESSES can be present in an 802.11 FRAME.
+    - Up to FOUR ADDRESSES can be present in an 802.11 Khung.
     - Which ADDRESSES are present, and their ORDER, depends on the MESSAGE TYPE
-        - DESTINATION ADDRESS (DA) : Final RECIPIENT of the FRAME
+        - DESTINATION ADDRESS (DA) : Final RECIPIENT of the Khung
-        - SOURCE ADDRESS (SA) : Original SENDER of the FRAME
+        - SOURCE ADDRESS (SA) : Original SENDER of the Khung
-        - RECEIVER ADDRESS (RA) : Immediate RECIPIENT of the FRAME
+        - RECEIVER ADDRESS (RA) : Immediate RECIPIENT of the Khung
-        - TRANSMITTER ADDRESS (TA) : Immediate SENDER of the FRAME
+        - TRANSMITTER ADDRESS (TA) : Immediate SENDER of the Khung

 - SEQUENCE CONTROL
     - Used to reassemble FRAGMENTS and eliminate DUPLICATE FRAMES